 Setting up conversion tracking

-To start tracking conversions on your website, you need to install the Google Ads tracking tag to your website.
+To start tracking conversions on your website, you need to install the Google Ads tracking tag on your website.
 The tracking tag is a short piece of code that is added to your between the head tags of your website.
-Thus, you need an access to edit the website code.
+Thus, you need access to edit the website code.

 If you are setting up conversion tracking to your website for the first time, you need to add two code snippets.
 The first one is the Global site tag which is installed on every page of your website.
 The second snippet is the event snippet which tracks individual conversion actions.
-The event snippet is installed only on the page that track an individual conversion, commonly called as thank you -pages.
+The event snippet is installed only on the page that tracks an individual conversion, commonly called a thank you -page.

 Google has very detailed instructions on how to install website conversion tracking.
-In order to avoid any tracking issues, we recommend to follow these instructions.
+In order to avoid any tracking issues, we recommend following these instructions.
 In another article, Google explains more about the different conversion tracking options.

 Create remarketing lists

-Retargeting or remarketing lists for search ads let you customize your ad campaigns especially for people who have previously visited your website.
-Retarterding allows you to tailor your bids and ads for these visitors, with either increasing your bid by 20% for those who have previously visited your website in the last 30 days, or by showing a different ad to visitors who didn’t go through the check-out process.
+Retargeting or remarketing lists for search ads let you customize your ad campaigns, especially for people who have previously visited your website.
+Retargeting allows you to tailor your bids and ads for these visitors by either increasing your bid by 20% for those who have previously visited your website in the last 30 days or by showing a different ad to visitors who didn’t go through the check-out process.

-Remarketing is a great way to reach back to the right audience that have already once or a few times showed interest in your brand.
-This creates an opportunity for improving your ad copies based on the different retargeting audiences, which means better brand recognition, and ultimately better conversion rate.
+Remarketing is a great way to reach back to the audience that has already shown interest in your brand.
+This creates an opportunity for improving your ad copies based on the different retargeting audiences, which means better brand recognition and, ultimately, better conversion rate.

 We hope that this article guides you forward with Google Ads and helps you to set up your first PPC campaign.
 If you are eager to learn more about digital marketing and are willing to inspire yourself with other digital marketing ideas, check out this other article we wrote.